 The great city of Babylon became one of the capitals of the Persian Empire.
 However, it was partly destroyed by Xerxes, a Persian king.
 Eventually, the city was further destroyed by Alexander the Great in 331 BC.
 Babylon is said to be the place where Alexander the Great died in 323 BC.
 Over the centuries the Neo-Babylonian Empire gradually lost more of its importance.
 The Chaldean Empire was the last to overtake it and toward the close of the 1st century AD.
 The great city ceased to exist (Isaiah 13:19; Revelation 18:21).

-Toward the close of the 1st century AD, Christians were already referring to the city and empire of Rome by the cryptic title Babylon (1 Peter 5:13).
-By that time this once magnificent city laid in ruins and thus a graphic illustration of the impending fate of mystical Babylon.
+Christians, toward the close of the 1st century AD, were already referring to the city and empire of Rome by the cryptic title Babylon (1 Peter 5:13).
+It was at that time this once magnificent city laid in ruins and thus a graphic illustration of the impending fate of mystical Babylon.